Instant Pot Moroccan Lentil Soup

 All the ingredients needed for this recipe, labeled

-Please scroll ⬇️ to the recipe card to see the full ingredient amounts and instructions.
+Please scroll ⬇️ to the recipe card for the full ingredient amounts and instructions.

-• Onion (diced) – for flavor
+• Onion & garlic – Start your flavor base strong.

 (This is an overview of the steps.
-Detailed instructions are down below in the recipe card).
+Detailed instructions are down below in the recipe card.)

 cutting board showing chopped vegetables needed for this soup